Finding the best water saving shower head for your family has major impact on how your family’s footprint.

 If the other High Sierra model is a little on the light side for your preference this offers a 1.8 gallons a minute showering experience that is still EPA approved and saves around 30% of the water of a standard showerhead.

-You can find the High Sierra All Metal High Efficiency Showerhead on Amazon.
+You can find the High Sierra All Metal High Efficiency Showerhead online.

 Niagara Conservation Turbo Massage Shower Head